amckennafoster/nbidata/docs/upload/upload.md

 Fill in the names in the proper format.
 The Wrangler should have looked up ORCIDs for each author already so if they are not in the Google sheet, leave blank.

 ## Description
-If the research was funded by NBI, on the first line put "Report submitted in fulfillment of a (Year) Nantucket Biodiversity Initiative grant."
-The year should be the year of the grant, while the rest of the dates (file name and publication date) should be the date on the report or the date the report was received (default to February 15 of the year following the grant year).

 Paste in whatever description the Wrangler provided.
 You may have to delete a bunch of carriage returns if the description was pasted in from pdf.

 If applicable, paste in the file descriptions provided by the Wrangler.
 This is useful if there are multiple files and a potential user wants to know about the files before downloading them.